 The unsecured system is the primary cause for drivers avoiding spikes and losing control of vehicles.
 Since systems were deployed without a cord, officers were taught to go around the spikes to avoid tire deflation.
 Most often the spikes were scattered and this created to the confusion.

 The police tool which had such a perfect record, was on its way to developing a questionable reputation.
 Many in Law enforcement adopted the “quick and simple” deployment methods over the old style systems and tactics.
 The first of a series of incidents with tire spikes began and they all could be categorized in these three areas.

-In the tab labeled Liability 96, we define the changes made, and why these changes had little effect, since this time the FBI placed a Safety advisory on the use of Spikes.
+In the tab labeled Liability 96, we define the changes made, and why these changes had little effect, such that, the FBI placed a Safety advisory on the use of Spikes.

 Trooper Kilgrows design and operation proved to be safer, however as the training and procedures changed, they would effect the way kilgrow’s and all other brands of spikes were used.
 Bad tactics, were in reality short cuts, that were adopted by many agencies’.